cybertraining-dsc/fa20-523-326/project/project.md

 ![Milk Production Share](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/milk_production_by_region.png)

 **Figure 2:** Production share of Milk, whole fresh buffalo by region, Average 2013 - 2018

-India is the highest buffalo milk producer in the world.
-The world buffalo population is estimated at 185.29 million, spread in some 42 countries, of which 179.75 million (97%) are in Asia (Source: Fao.org/stat 2008).
-India has 105.1 million and they comprise approximately 56.7 percent of the total world buffalo population.
-During the last 10 years, the world buffalo population increased by approximately 1.49% annually, by 1.53% in India, 1.45% in Asia and 2.67% in the rest of the world.

 ## 2. Background Research and Previous Work